 The changes mainly affect people of working age.
 Most of the changes do not apply to people who have reached the qualifying age for State Pension Credit.

-Some of the ‘welfare reform’ changes have already been introduced for tenants who rent their home from a private landlord.
-For example, the reduction in the Local Housing Allowance rates and the limit on Housing Benefit for single people under 35 to shared accommodation rates.
+Most of the ‘welfare reform’ changes have already been introduced such as the reduction in Local Housing Allowance rates; the limit on Housing Benefit for single people under 35 to shared accommodation rates; the Benefits Cap; and the Social Rented Sector Size Criteria (otherwise known as the under-occupation deduction).

 The Benefit Cap

-From April 2013, a ‘cap’ is being introduced on the benefits received by working age households who do not work.
-At first, the benefit cap will only apply to people living in certain areas in London.
-However, the cap will start to apply to people in all other areas from 15 July 2013 with everyone affected being capped by the end of September 2013.
-The benefit cap is being introduced so that people who are not working do not receive more income than the average earnings of people or households in work.
+From April 2013, a ‘cap’ was introduced on the benefits received by working age households who do not work.
+The benefit cap was introduced so that people who are not working do not receive more income than the average earnings of people or households in work.

 £500 per week for single parents